mozilla/marketplace-docs/docs/topics/overview.rst

 * `dev <https://marketplace-dev.allizom.org>`_: updated each commit.
 * `alt dev <https://marketplace-altdev.allizom.org>`_: updated each commit.
   Used for testing disruptive development features.
-* `landfill <https://landfill-mkt.allizom.org/>`_: used to populate a test database which can be used with the `install landfill` command in zamboni.
 * `stage <https://marketplace.allizom.org>`_: updated when tags are made.
 This is as similar to production as possible.
 Used for testing features before they go to production.
 Uses real money for payments.